 - Therapy is confidential and healthy.
-Ask for help if you need it so you can continue to thrive.
+So ask for help if you need it so you can continue to thrive.

-Check out Growth Mindset, a learning theory developed by Carol Dweck.
-Growth mindset is all about believing that intelligence can be developed.
-Learners with a growth mindset have mastered that they can gain success through hard work, implementing good study strategies, and by seeking help when needed.
-The opposite is fixed mindset: the belief that you’re either born with brains or not.
-That’s a deterministic way to see the world that makes sharp students with immense potential give up at the first sign of obstacle or rejection.
-Adopting a growth mindset predicts more success in school, and way less stress!
-College counseling can help.
+In contrast, the opposite model is fixed mindset.
+This is the belief that you’re either born with brains or not.
+That’s a deterministic way to see the world, and makes sharp students with immense potential give up at the first sign of obstacle or rejection.
+Adopting a growth mindset, however, predicts more success in school, and way less stress!

 What can I do this summer instead of attending a summer program?

-If not admitted to a summer program, you can try to simulate the experience and participate in similar programming on your own to parallel summer program benefits– bonus points for independent initiative, resilience, and growth mindset!
+If you are not admitted to a summer program, you can always simulate the experience!
+In other words, participate in similar programming on your own to parallel summer program benefits.
+Plus, you gain bonus points for independent initiative, resilience, and growth mindset!

-Independent research conducted with a college professor or grad students is incredibly valuable for STEM-bound or other research-bound applicants.
-Research that results in a published journal paper where the student is mentioned as a co-author or credited as a research assistant is a huge achievement and a major credit to an admissions boost for aspiring STEM major candidates and humanities major candidates with research ambitions.
+Or, you can conduct independent research with a college professor or grad students.
+This adds incredible value for STEM-bound or other research-bound applicants.
+Even better, aim for research that results in a published journal paper where the student is mentioned as a co-author or credited as a research assistant!
+That is a huge achievement.
+A byline provides an admissions boost for aspiring STEM major candidates and humanities major candidates with research ambitions.

-Aim to pursue a research topic that will match up with the field that you plan to pursue as a college major.
-You may need to cold email several professors and/or lab directors at universities before you get a response that your research assistance is needed.
+When possible, aim to pursue a research topic that will match up with the field that you plan to pursue as a college major.
+However, you may need to cold email several professors and/or lab directors at universities before you get a response that your research assistance is needed.
 Cast a wide net and don’t be disheartened.

-Create and use a free digital bulletin board to keep track of emails you’ve sent, and set deadlines within your board to track follow-up emails.
+We also highly recommend that you create and use a free digital bulletin board to keep track of emails you’ve sent.
+Next, set deadlines within your board to track follow-up emails.
 You can also escalate your follow-up by calling the university’s academic department and leaving a message with the department secretary.

 Research you develop can be used to enter prestigious academic science competitions: